 Simply put, 91% of consumers are more likely to shop with brands who provide relevant offers and recommendations.
 The success of any marketing strategy largely depends on how well each user’s preferences are taken into account.
 Using segmentation effectively will result in the personalisation your customers want and expect.

-How to use push notifications for Marketing
+How to use push notifications?

 We explore the possibilities with marketing push notifications and how you can use them to drive engagement and increase revenue.